AFAgarap/gru-svm/README.md

   -h, --help            show this help message and exit

 Arguments:
+  -o OPERATION, --operation OPERATION
-  -t TRAIN_DATASET, --train_dataset TRAIN_DATASET
+                        the operation to perform: "train" or "test" -t TRAIN_DATASET, --train_dataset TRAIN_DATASET
                         the NumPy array training dataset (*.npy) to be used -v VALIDATION_DATASET, --validation_dataset VALIDATION_DATASET